vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 informs Pārvati about this vrata Sukulatrirātravrata--begin in Mārg. on a day which is Tryaha

-sprk, fast for three days, worship of Trivikrama ( Viṣnu) with white, yellow and red flowers, three unguents and incense consisting of guggulu, kutuka (? katuka ) and resin (Pinus Longifolio); offer trimadhura, light three lamps, homa with barley, sesame and mustard; donate triloha (1.
+sprk, fast for three days, worship of Trivikrama ( Viṣṇu) with white, yellow and red flowers, three unguents and incense consisting of guggulu, kutuka (? katuka ) and resin (Pinus Longifolio); offer trimadhura, light three lamps, homa with barley, sesame and mustard; donate triloha (1.
 8. gold, silver and copper ); HV II.
 322-323 quoting Vi.
 Dh.
 Vide pp. 309, 310 for trimadhura and Tryahahsprk.

 List of vratas